 For European industry to have a competitive advantage, the Carbon Border Adjustment Mechanism is essential

 While the EU ETS influences businesses through the carbon price it generates, the engine of business transformation lies first and foremost in value creation.
 This comes from the energy savings made possible by decarbonisation, and from the discovery of new markets for low-carbon products.
 In this respect, the Carbon Border Adjustment Mechanism (CBAM) measure, which consists of taxing imports of certain products to the extent of their carbon content and at a carbon price level equivalent to that of the EU ETS, is key to preserving the competitiveness of business in the European market, as well as limiting the risk of “carbon leakage” to regions of the world where the price of carbon is lower.

-Two agreements are emerging in the current reform.
-Firstly, the date for the end of free quotas for the sectors covered would be brought forward to 2032.
-Abolishing free quotas is a sine qua non condition for the compatibility of the CBAM with the rules of the World Trade Organisation (WTO).
-The end of free quotas should also greatly contribute to accelerating the decarbonisation of the whole industry, since companies would then have to buy all their emission quotas at auction.
+Two important elements of the CBAM remain under negotiation.
+First, whether the end of free allocations for the sectors covered will be brought forward to 2032.
+Abolishing free allocations is a sine qua non condition for the compatibility of the CBAM with the rules of the World Trade Organisation (WTO).
+The end of free allocations should also help accelerate the decarbonisation of industry, since companies would then be required to buy all of their emission allowances.

-Secondly, to prevent the end of free quotas in the EU ETS from penalising exports – companies can hardly pass on the cost of carbon in the price of products in markets where it is non-existent – the latest agreement would provide for a rebate for exporting companies in the form of free quotas.
+Second, to ensure that EU companies are not disadvantaged for pricing carbon in their products in countries where local competitors do not, another proposal would provide rebates for exports.
 The idea is attractive in theory but may be complex to implement in practice.
-On what basis should the allocation of free quotas be calculated?
-How can we ensure that these quotas do not jeopardise the urgent need for climate action?
+On what basis should these rebates be calculated?
+How can we ensure that they do not jeopardise the urgent need for climate action?